 The beginning of most human being’s lives is when the male sperm and the female egg unite at fertilization in the mother’s fallopian tube.
 At that instant a new individual is created whose DNA is unique.
 He is a single cell embryo, a unique human being.

 Now think about the new definition of pregnancy and what that means.

 It means that any baby who is attempting to make his way from his mother’s fallopian tube to the wall of her uterus where he can implant himself could die because his mother is using the birth control pill.
 By changing the definition of pregnancy from fertilization to implantation, the first week of any baby’s life is not recognized and therefore if he dies because of the action of the pill or other form of contraception, nobody realizes an abortion has occurred.

-Proponents of hormonal contraception — particularly the pill — contend that contraception does not cause abortion.
+Today proponents of hormonal contraception — particularly the pill — contend that contraception does not cause abortion.
 They argue that contraception prevents pregnancy and thereby reduces the need for induced abortion.
-However, they intentionally define the term “pregnancy” as implantation of a fertilized egg in the lining of a woman’s uterus, as opposed to “pregnancy” beginning at fertilization.
+But the facts do not support their deceptive claims.

-The package inserts for all forms of hormonal contraception clearly indicate that each can work to prevent a “fertilized egg” (which is actually a newly formed human being) from implanting in the uterine wall.
+The package inserts for all forms of hormonal contraception clearly indicate that each can work to prevent a the human embryonic human being from implanting in the uterine wall.

 Therefore, if a woman ingests hormonal contraception after fertilization has taken place, the third mode of action can occur.
 The lining of the uterus can be altered causing the woman’s body to reject the living human embryo, making implantation impossible and the child will die.
-This result is called a chemical abortion; therefore hormonal contraception has an abortifacient nature.
+This result is called a chemical abortion.